domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 Once a transition is created, it is registered to a model by :meth:`~didppy.Model.add_transition`.
 We can define a *forced transition*, by using :code:`forced=True` in this function while it is not used in TSPTW.
-A forced transition is useful to break symmetry in the DP model.
+A forced transition is useful to represent dominance relations between transitions in the DP model.
 See an :doc:`advanced tutorial <advanced-tutorials/talent-scheduling>` for more details.

 Base Cases